SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/system-info.md

 * **`TRACE`** - show advanced logs and all SQL and Elasticsearch requests. `TRACE` level logging slows down the server environment, and should be used only for tracking web request performance problems.

 ### Log Level by Process
-The server-side log level can be adjusted more precisely for the 4 processes of SonarQube Server via the following property:
+The server-side log level can be adjusted more precisely for the four processes of SonarQube Server via the following properties:

 * **`sonar.log.level.app`** - for the Main process of SonarQube (aka WrapperSimpleApp, the bootstrapper process starting the 3 others)
 * **`sonar.log.level.web`** - for the WebServer